Chevrolet Corvette (C6): Centennial Edition (2012)

-Order code "ZLC" was an equipment package celebrating 100 years of racing heritage of Chevrolet.
+Order code "ZLC" was an equipment package celebrating 100 years of Chevrolet racing heritage.
 Offered exclusively in Carbon Flash Metallic, the Centennial Edition kit includes satin-black graphics and unique lightweight cast-spun aluminum Centennial Satin Black wheels that feature a thin red perimeter outline (on Z06 and ZR1 cars).
 All cars came with red brake calipers and featured Magnetic Selective Ride Control.

 Inside, the car featured ebony leather upholstery and contrast stitching while the steering wheel and armrests featured microfiber suede accents.
 The headrests have an embossed Centennial Edition logo and the steering wheel hub carries the same "Louis Chevrolet 100" graphic found on the car's B-pillar and wheel center caps.

 Cadillac XLR

 The Cadillac XLR is a luxury roadster that was marketed by Cadillac from 2004 to 2009 model years.
 Assembled in Bowling Green, Kentucky, the XLR was based on the Chevrolet Corvette's Y platform.
-Designed to be a grand touring offering, the XLR featured different exterior and interior design, standard adaptive suspension system, a 4.6-liter Northstar V8 engine, and a power-retractable aluminum hardtop.
+Designed to be a grand touring offering, the XLR featured different exterior and interior design, standard adaptive suspension system, a 4.6-liter Cadillac Northstar V8 engine, and a power-retractable aluminum hardtop.